IBM/BlockchainNetwork-CompositeJourney/README.md

 ## Build Your First Network (BYFN)

 Welcome to the first in a series of building a Blockchain application. **Part 1** will show you how to create a Hyperledger Composer Business Network Archive (BNA) file for Commodity trade and deploy it on a Hyperledger Fabric.
-This will be the "Hello World" of Hyperledger Composer samples.
+This will be the "Hello World" of Hyperledger Composer samples so beginner developers should be able to manage this.

 Hyperledger Fabric is a blockchain framework implementation and one of the Hyperledger projects hosted by The Linux Foundation.
 Intended as a foundation for developing applications or solutions with a modular architecture, Hyperledger Fabric allows components, such as consensus and membership services, to be plug-and-playIn